kamalmemon/kamalmemon.com/README.md

-Kamal Memon.
+I currently use this repo as a hosting server.

+## Retired

-This is a short professional bio page of mine.
+This was a short professional bio page of mine.
 I bought the kamalmemon.com domian and didnt know what to put there so I made/customized this.

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)